achillesrasquinha/spockpy/README.md

 ![](.github/live-long-and-prosper.jpg)

+### Requrirements
+spockpy requires a robust WebCamera to get going!
+There are no other requirements.
+You are now, requirement-less.

 ### Usage
 spockpy creates a virtual trackpad (we call this, the *HoverPad*) for users to interact with the interface.
 Create a `spockpy.HoverPad` class as follows:
 ```python